sangmesh1234/Design-Netclan-App-UI/README.md

 Integrate a real-time collaboration library like Firebase or Pusher to allow multiple users to edit subtitles simultaneously.
 Update subtitles in real-time across all connected clients.

-Deliverables:

-Deployed Application:

-Deploy your application on a service like Heroku, Netlify, or Vercel.
-Provide the URL for evaluation.